-- Abusive behavior: physical, verbal, harassment, and sexual assault to any faculty, staff, student, or visitor. - Discrimination. - Alcohol and any illegal substance: use, possession, sale, distribution, public intoxication. - Breach of Peace: disorderly, disruptive, indecent behavior - Possession of firearms, explosives, dangerous chemicals or other weapons. - Property damage, vandalism, and theft: destruction, damage, misuse. - Cheating or Plagiarism. - Exhibiting violence, insubordination, or inappropriate language toward any College staff, faculty, student, or visitor. - Conveyance of threats by any means of communication. - Bullying by any means of any individual, including coercion and personal abuse. - Audio/Video recording during lecture or lab classroom and clinical or externship sites.
+- Abusive behavior: physical, verbal, harassment, and sexual assault to any faculty, staff, student, or visitor. - Discrimination. - Alcohol and any illegal substance: use, possession, sale, distribution, public intoxication. - Breach of Peace: disorderly, disruptive, indecent behavior - Possession of firearms, explosives, dangerous chemicals or other weapons.

+- Property damage, vandalism, and theft: destruction, damage, misuse. - Cheating or Plagiarism. - Exhibiting violence, insubordination, or inappropriate language toward any College staff, faculty, student, or visitor. - Conveyance of threats by any means of communication. - Bullying by any means of any individual, including coercion and personal abuse. - Audio/Video recording during lecture or lab classroom and clinical or externship sites.
 If outside the classroom, recordings are only permissible with the knowledge and consent of all parties involved. - Cell phone usage during lectures, labs, externships or clinical. - Unprofessional Conduct. - Falsifying information, including but not limited to attendance or information submitted to obtain Financial Aid. - Dress Code Violations.

 Observance of the rules and regulations of the College as well as maintaining a professional manner is required at all times.
+Additionally, the College expects students to respond to communication from faculty and staff in a timely manner.
 Conduct which interferes with the education of other students and the operation of the College may result in termination.